nekopy/Tokei/README.md

 ### Quick start (most users)

 1) Install Tokei (Electron UI build) and run it from the Start Menu shortcut
-2) No extra installs needed for the Electron build (it bundles Python + Puppeteer for the report pipeline)
+2) No extra installs needed (the installer bundles the full report pipeline)
 3) Optional (recommended for Mokuro/Ttsu): install Google Drive for Desktop so your reading data stays in sync
    - After it's installed, open your Drive on your PC (often `G:\`) and locate:
      - `ttu-reader-data` (Ttsu Reader)